 We love apps.
 We love free apps.
 And we love paid apps that cost nothing most of all.
 But we don't like pirates, so if you have an eye patch on your face and a parrot on your shoulder, be gone with ye!
-Having said that, there's plenty of legal ways to get paid apps for free for your Android so today we're going to share a few with you.
+Having said that, there are plenty of legal ways to get paid apps for free on Android, so today we're going to share a few with you.
 Here is our guide on how to get paid Android apps for free.

-The Amazon Appstore may be the oft-forgotten little brother of the Google Play Store, but one of the great things about Amazon being second best is that they offer up a free app every day to drag your attention away from Google's monster market.
+The Amazon Appstore may be the oft-forgotten little brother of the Google Play Store, but one of the great things about Amazon being second best is that it offers up a free app every day to drag your attention away from Google's monster market.

 Google Play surveys

 Simply install the Google Opinion Rewards app, fill in a short survey and collect your coinage.
-You're limited to one survey a week (so you can't exactly retire early), and I've seen reports that you don't always get paid for every survey, but you can earn up to a dollar per survey.
+You're limited to one survey a week (so you can't exactly retire early), and you don't always get paid for every survey, but you can earn up to a dollar per survey.
 Not bad for a few minutes of your time.

-App of the Day does basically the same thing as AppGratis and Amazon, offering a paid app for free (or discounted) for a limited time only.
-There's lots of different versions of this app, so you need to get the one relevant to your location (otherwise the Play Store will tell you it is incompatible with your devices), but once you've got it installed you can add it to your daily check list for scoring paid apps for free.
+Sometimes apps are discounted so much they're free (or practically free).
+App of the Day does basically the same thing as AppGratis and Amazon, offering a free or heavily discounted app for a limited time only.
+There are lots of different versions of this app, so you need to get the one relevant to your location (otherwise the Play Store will tell you it is incompatible with your devices).

 Google Play return policy

-If you're interested in a game and actually don't mind spending a few bucks on it but don't want to commit unless you know it's actually worth it, then you can take advantage of Google's returns policy for apps.
+If you're interested in a game and don't mind spending a few bucks on it - but don't want to commit unless you know it's actually worth it - then you can take advantage of Google's returns policy for apps.
 When you pay for an app you've got two hours to test it out before you are stuck with the purchase.

 How do you score paid apps for free (no illegal methods please!)?
 What's the best deal you've ever had on a paid app?